 Important: Do not wear cotton or rayon on winter hikes because it takes so long to dry.

-Winter Hiking Gear List: Clothing and Footwear
+Winter Hiking Gear List: Footwear

 The winter hiking gear checklist is fairly comprehensive, and you may not need every item depending on the difficulty, location, or weather conditions of the hiking trail.